xtuml/bridgepoint/doc-internal/notes/34_generator_licensing_dnt.md

   flexibility down the road to pass additiona environment variables to xtumlmc_build/generator without modifying the launch file.
 This option has the drawbacks that it: is a significant change to the code base, requires us to do a "project upgrade" of some sort to deal with getting rid of existing Model Compiler.launch files in order to run the new-style build.

 6.4  We will go with option 6.1.1.
 It provides a clean and simple approach that will not require a "data upgrade" and it will not require nearly as much development and testing as 6.1.2.

+6.5  Required changes to implement chosen approach:
+6.5.1  Update ```BridgePointLicenseManager.writeXTUMLDisplayFile();``` to take an argument that is the path to the currently building project's gen/code_generation folder.
+6.5.2  Update the implementation of ```BridgePointLicenseManager.writeXTUMLDisplayFile(path);``` to write the .xtumldisplay file to the path argument (creating the folder if it doesn't already exist).
+  Note, the gen/code_generation folder is deleted with each build by the pre-builder and recreated to put the <<system>>.sql file pre-builder creates into the newly cleaned folder.
+6.5.3  In generator, modify ```u_bplic.c::get_display()```.
+Change the relative path traversal to look for the ```.xtumldisplay``` file in the project's gen/code_generation folder rather than the workspace.

 7. Design Comments
 ------------------
 None.